Dr Glenn Guneyli-Havelock

 • Geomorphology and Geophysical Hazards (former Module Leader)

 I have a comprehensive background in teaching earth and environmental science.
-Prior to moving to Kingston University I was a Lecturer in Physical Geography at the University of York, 2019-2021.
-I taught the following modules:
+Prior to Kingston University, I was a Lecturer in Physical Geography at the University of York, teaching on the the following modules:

 • Dynamic Earth (Module Leader)